-I think only Web based EMR systems will be able to keep pace with the rapid change.
-The reason is that web based EMR systems can make quick changes, and the benefit of these changes will be available to providers instantly.
-One more reason for adopting web based EMR systems.
+I think only Web-based EMR systems will be able to keep pace with the rapid change.
+The reason is that web-based EMR systems can make quick changes, and the benefit of these changes will be available to providers instantly.
+One more reason for adopting web-based EMR systems.

 Here’s a great article about Web-based EMR, SaaS EMR, or Cloud EMR – whatever you want to call it.

-Dr. Polack has nicely tried to explain the difference between client-server emr and web-based EMR.
+Dr. Polack has nicely tried to explain the difference between client-server EMR and web-based EMR.

 Dr. Polack further asks, If cloud-based systems are cheaper to set up, why doesn’t everyone go this route?
 Mr. Messier points out that, similar to deciding between leasing or purchasing a car, it helps to crunch the numbers.
-And for many practices that commit to a long-term relationship with their EMR system, there is usually a better return on their investment if they buy the EMR system rather than pay a monthly access fee, with a typical break-even time of about five years.
+For many practices that commit to a long-term relationship with their EMR system, there is usually a better return on their investment if they buy the EMR system rather than pay a monthly access fee, with a typical break-even time of about five years.
 Actually, there is another issue to consider when evaluating web-based EMR systems.
 There is the issue of inertia and fear that web-based EMR may have security issues.
 We forget that Banks and Sales data of major corporations are all web-based.

 The concept of web-based EMR is not unlike that of utilities.
 We do not generate our own utilities.
-We ‘tap’ into the ‘cloud’ for electricity, telephone and so on.
+We ‘tap’ into the ‘cloud’ for electricity, telephone, and so on.
 Ultimately all technology and software will move towards the web or cloud.